cravetzm/wur-osu-apples23/README.md

 The robot is currently exhibiting jerky movement, even when sent simple velocity commands at a high frequency.
 The behavior only occurs on the real hardware, not in simulation.

-The tangent selection process for the heuristic controller currently has a bug where it well select sequential tangents that have opposite directions.
+The tangent selection process for the heuristic controller currently has a bug where it will select sequential tangents that have opposite directions.
 I have already written some alternative tangent selection logic, but it has not been tested in simulation yet.